 Once you’ve visited the Blue Mosque, head down to the waterfront for great views | George Hughes / © Culture Trip

 Cross from Europe to Asia over Galata Bridge | George Hughes / © Culture Trip

 Street-food vendors are a common sight across the city | George Hughes / © Culture Trip

 Next stop is the Grand Bazaar, Istanbul’s market where people have traded for hundreds of years.
 Roam the narrow corridors and be sure to look up at the beautiful faded frescos.
 The passageways are especially atmospheric when smoke from the grills catches shafts of light afforded by the centuries-old architecture.

 Prepare for some serious haggling at the Grand Bazaar | George Hughes / © Culture Trip

 Afterwards head to the Sahaflar Çarşısı.
 Even if you’re not obsessed with books, this market is well worth exploring, not least of all for the street cats who are treated here as fellow citizens.
 Literature lovers will lose themselves in the piles of rare Arabic and English titles.

 No visit to Istanbul would be complete without seeing the Blue Mosque and Hagia Sophia, a former Greek Orthodox basilica and later an Ottoman imperial mosque.
-Since 1935 the Hagia Sophia, which was once the world’s largest building, was a museum, but in 2020 it was turned back into a mosque.
+From 1935, the Hagia Sophia, once the world’s largest building, was a museum, but in 2020 it was turned back into a mosque.
 Anyone can still visit, even non-Muslims, but make sure you dress appropriately.